 What is a Cheat Day? – Overview

-Regardless of the diet you’re on, add cheat meals that you can look forward to, making your regimen sustainable.
+Regardless of your diet, add cheat meals that you can look forward to, making your regimen sustainable.

 Think of them as a meal you’ve earned and should enjoy without guilt.
 By following this advice, you’ll come to see them as part of a healthy and balanced routine.